landelare/ue5coro/Docs/Async.md

 ### Async mode

-If your function **does not** have a `FLatentActionInfo` parameter, the coroutine is running in "async mode".
+If your function **does not** have a `FLatentActionInfo` or `FForceLatentCoroutine` parameter, the coroutine is running in "async mode".
 You still have access to awaiters in the UE5Coro::Latent namespace (locked to the game thread) but as far as your callers are concerned, the function returns at the first co_await and drives itself after that point.